Box Elder County

 About Box Elder County:

-Today ATK, started in 1957, continues to help build NASA’s space shuttle booster rockets as well as the Minuteman missiles.
-Agriculture is also important to Box Elder County’s economy with the usual crops of hay, grain, and alfalfa as well as many fruit orchards.
-Box Elder is also home to Bear River Migratory Bird Refuge and much of the Great Salt Lake.
+Today Box Elder County is home to ATK, founded in 1957, which manufactures NASA’s space shuttle booster rockets and Minuteman missiles.
+Agriculture also plays a key role in the local economy with crops like hay, grain, alfalfa and fruit.
+The county includes the Bear River Migratory Bird Refuge and much of the Great Salt Lake.

 Resources: